Luckyaremu/ruby-capstone-scraper/README.md

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page]().
+Start by:

+- Forking the project.
+- Cloning the project to your local machine.
+- cd into the project directory.
+- Run git checkout -b your-branch-name.
+- Make your contributions.
+- Push your branch up to your forked repository.
+- Open a Pull Request with a detailed description to the development branch of the original project for a review.

 ## Show your support

-Give a ⭐️ if you like this project!
+- Give a ⭐️ if you like this project!

 ## Acknowledgments

-Microverse
+- Microverse
-Jumai.com.ng
+- Jumai.com.ng
-HTTParty Gem
+- HTTParty Gem
-Nokogiri Gem
+- Nokogiri Gem
-Youtube.com
+- Youtube.com

 ## 📝 License